 Get ready Monterey!

-One of L.A.’s most successful indie-rock bands Silversun Pickups are coming to the Golden State Theatre on October 7, 2022 with special guest Eliza & The Delusionals!
+One of L.A.’s most successful indie-rock bands Silversun Pickups are coming to the Golden State Theatre this Friday, October 7, 2022 with special guest Eliza & The Delusionals!

 Silversun Pickups’ sixth album Physical Thrills came together as a serendipitous accident during a dark time.
 The LA band began 2020 by touring in support of their record released the previous year, Widow’s Weeds.
 But the pandemic halted those plans, with the members including guitarist and singer Brian Aubert, bassist Nikki Monninger, drummer Christopher Guanlao, and keyboardist Joe Lester, finding themselves stuck at home.
 In that resting period, Aubert wasn’t focused on Silversun Pickups; instead, he channeled his energy into taking care of his son, Nico, while his wife Tracy worked.

 But as much as his focus initially shifted from the band, he couldn’t escape the new melodies germinating in his head.
 “I would sneak off and start writing these songs, and I didn’t know what they’re for because I didn’t really think about Silversun on any level.
 I was just doing it to keep myself calm and keep myself company,” says Aubert.
 The songs were so different from what he’d previously written for Silversun Pickups that he initially thought he was writing a musical.
 There were “dream shanties,” gentler vocals, horror-inspired sounds, and other exciting new elements coming to mind.